ooni/gatherings/internal/2017-10-montreal/pipeline-knowledge-sharing.md

 There are some sanitization checks that don't pass due to formatting reasons.

-Eventually the data ends up in postgress database.
+Eventually the metadata ends up in postgress database.
 This is not the best database, but it's good enough.
 As the raw data storage increases, we will need to consider an alternative.

 How to run this: